Random Policy Enables In-Context Reinforcement Learning within Trust Horizons: Experiments

 \subsection{Numerical Results}

-We compare our proposed SAD approach with three state-of-the-art ICRL algorithms: AD, DPT, and DIT in the aforementioned benchmark environments.
-Since all these methods are FM-based, we employ the same transformer architecture (causal GPT2 model~\cite{radford2019language}) and hyperparameters (number of attention layers, number of attention heads, embedding dimensions, etc) across all experiments to ensure a fair comparison.
-The main transformer model hyperparameters employed in this work are summarized in Table~\ref{tab_hyperparameters}.
+We consider four SOTA ICRL algorithms as our baselines in this work: AD, DIT, DPT, and DPT$^*$.
+Since all these methods are FM-based, we employ the same transformer architecture (causal GPT2 model~\citep{radford2019language}) and hyperparameters (number of attention layers, number of attention heads, embedding dimensions, etc) across all experiments to ensure a fair comparison.
+The main hyperparameters employed in this work are summarized in Tables~\ref{tab_hyperparameters}-\ref{tab_hyperparameters_env} (refer to Appendix~\ref{appendix_experiment_detail_hyperparameters}).

-In all experiments, we employ a uniform random policy to collect context, query states, and action labels, as indicated in Algorithms~\ref{alg_collect_context}–-\ref{alg_sad}.
-Then we pretrain and (offline/online) deploy the FM following the convention in DPT (see Algorithm 1 in \cite{lee2024supervised}).
+In all experiments, we employ a uniform random policy to collect context, query states, and action labels, as indicated in Algorithms~\ref{alg_collect_context}-\ref{alg_collect_queries_dense}.
+Then, we pretrain the FM and deploy it with two options: online and offline.
+In online deployment, the pretrained model collects its own context by iteratively interacting with the test environments.
+In offline deployment, the pretrained model directly uses a sampled context from an offline context dataset, which is pre-collected using the random policy to interact with the test environments.
+The details of online/offline deployments are deferred to Algorithm~\ref{alg_pretrain_deploy} in Appendix~\ref{appendix_implement}.

-\paragraph{\textit{Bandits}.} We adhere to offline and online evaluation metrics for \textit{Bandits} established in~\cite{lee2024supervised}.
-In the offline evaluation, we utilize the \textit{suboptimality} over different context horizon, defined by $\mu_{a^*} - \mu_a$, where $\mu_{a^*}$ and $\mu_a$ represent the mean rewards over 200 test environments of the optimal arm and the selected arm, respectively.
-In online evaluation, we employ \textit{cumulative regret}, defined by $\sum_{t=0}^T (\mu_{a^*} - \mu_{a_t})$, where $a_t$ denotes the selected arm at time $t$.
-The top row of Figure~\ref{fig_bandits} demonstrates that our SAD approach significantly outperforms three state-of-the-art baselines under uniform random policy, by achieving much lower \textit{suboptimality} and \textit{cumulative regret}.
-More specifically, let us define the performance improvement of SAD over baselines in the offline evaluation by